Changuinola

 Changuinola is a city in the Bocas del Toro Province of Panama and seat city of the Changuinola District.
 The city attracts tourists as a popular gateway to Bocas Town and nearby cities Almirante and Chiriqui Grande.

 Changuinola is surrounded by Changuinola River and extensive banana plantations.

 Demographics

 The corregimiento of Changuinola has a land area of 96.7 sqkm and had a population of 31,223 as of 2010, giving it a population density of 323 PD/sqkm.
 Its population as of 1990 was 33,721; its population as of 2000 was 39,896.

 Climate

 Changuinola is a coastal location with a tropical climate, more specifically a trade-wind tropical rainforest climate.
 The area does not have a predictable dry season.
-The driest times are late August to mid-October, February, and March.
+The driest times are late August to mid-October and February to March.
 Changuinola is humid.
 Thundershowers and heavy rain are common.
-Normal temperatures are consistent all year (Hi: 80°-84 °F, low: 71°-75 °F).
-Due to its low latitude, sunrise is around 6 AM, and sunset is around 6 PM local time.
+Normal temperatures are consistent all year, with maxima being 80 to 84 °F and minima 71 to 75 °F. Due to its low latitude, sunrise is around 6 AM, and sunset is around 6 PM local time.
 These times vary slightly during the year.
 Weather data is collected at Capitán Manuel Niño International Airport.